Sudden Death Syndrome of Soybeans

 Tolerant Soybean Varieties

-Pioneer research efforts, including use of marker-assisted selection and the AYT™ system are providing higher levels of tolerance to sudden death syndrome (SDS) in high-yielding, elite soybean varieties.
+DuPont Pioneer research efforts are providing higher levels of tolerance to sudden death syndrome (SDS) in high-yielding, elite soybean varieties.
 Pioneer is leading the industry in developing proprietary marker-assisted selection processes to protect soybean yield from harmful pests.
 Providing multiple resistance traits in the same variety is especially important to manage SDS, because both SDS tolerance and SCN resistance are frequently needed in the same product.
-See your Pioneer representative for information on tolerant varieties with top yield potential, SCN resistance, and other important traits for your area.
+See your Pioneer sales representative for information on tolerant varieties with top yield potential, SCN resistance, and other important traits for your area.

 Although many growers today are reluctant to delay planting when fields are ready, research has demonstrated later planting to be effective in reducing SDS occurrence.
 For this reason, growers should at least consider planting high-risk fields last in their planting sequence.
-If this delays planting for one or two weeks, the impact on SCS occurrence could be significant.
+If this delays planting for 1 or 2 weeks, the impact on SDS occurrence could be significant.
 In order to schedule planting in order of lowest to highest SDS risk, growers should have scouted and documented the extent of SDS infection in each of their fields.

 Managing Soybean Cyst Nematode